microsoft/pxt-adafruit/olddocs/js/lessons/screen-wipe/activity.md

 }) // ***
 ```

-Run the script in the simulator or on the BBC micro:bit to see how this works!
+Run the script in the simulator or on the @boardname@ to see how this works!

 ### ~avatar boothing